work in progress: sketch of snow, dunes, sea and dog

 where sea throws us waves,

-thoughts singed with feels we can’t share
+surf singed with feels we can’t share

 like words lost in storm